 If a tooth becomes badly decayed or damaged, it may require a root canal.
 If you do not address deep decay or damage, the tooth may become weak or even fall out.
 A root canal will conserve your tooth and eliminate your pain.
-By choosing a root canal, you prevent the need for an extraction.
+By choosing a root canal, you are preventing an extraction.

 The Root Canal Procedure

-After a root canal, you will feel relief from any discomfort or infection related symptoms.
-Your tooth will function properly and you will not have to worry about further problems.
-You can also save your natural tooth.
-Give us a call today to see Dr. Shepherd DMD at Infinity Dental.
+After a root canal, you will feel relief from any discomfort or infection-related symptoms.
+Your tooth will function properly, and you will not have to worry about further problems.

 Let Us Save Your Tooth!

 Infections threaten your teeth, but you can save your natural tooth with a root canal procedure!
 Give us a call today to see Dr. Shepherd at Infinity Dental.